deepaksood619/deepaksood619.github.io/docs/networking/others/file-formats.md

 ## Choosing File Formats

-- If your data is delimited by some parameters then you can useTEXTFILEformat.
+- If your data is delimited by some parameters then you can use TEXTFILE format.
-- If your data is in small files whose size is less than the block size then you can useSEQUENCEFILEformat.
+- If your data is in small files whose size is less than the block size then you can use SEQUENCEFILE format.
-- If you want to perform analytics on your data and you want to store your data efficiently for that then you can useRCFILEformat.
+- If you want to perform analytics on your data and you want to store your data efficiently for that then you can use RCFILE format.
-- If you want to store your data in an optimized way which lessens your storage and increases your performance then you can useORCFILEformat.
+- If you want to store your data in an optimized way which lessens your storage and increases your performance then you can use ORCFILE format.

 <https://acadgild.com/blog/apache-hive-file-formats>

 ## Amazon Ion

 Amazon Ionis a [richly-typed](http://amzn.github.io/ion-docs/guides/why.html#rich-type-system), [self-describing](http://amzn.github.io/ion-docs/guides/why.html#self-describing), hierarchical data serialization format offering [interchangeable binary and text](http://amzn.github.io/ion-docs/guides/why.html#dual-format-interoperability) representations.
 The [text format](http://amzn.github.io/ion-docs/docs/spec.html)(a superset of [JSON](http://json.org/)) is easy to read and author, supporting rapid prototyping.
 The [binary representation](http://amzn.github.io/ion-docs/docs/binary.html) is [efficient to store, transmit, and skip-scan parse](http://amzn.github.io/ion-docs/guides/why.html#read-optimized-binary-format).
 The rich type system provides unambiguous semantics for long-term preservation of data which can survive multiple generations of software evolution.

 Ion was built to address rapid development, decoupling, and efficiency challenges faced every day while engineering large-scale, service-oriented architectures.
 It has been addressing these challenges within Amazon for nearly a decade, and we believe others will benefit as well.

 The Ion text format is a superset of JSON; thus, any valid JSON document is also a valid Ion document.

 <http://amzn.github.io/ion-docs>

 <http://amzn.github.io/ion-docs/docs/spec.html>